 • maintain and develop our business systems and infrastructure, including testing and upgrading of these systems;

-• to comply with our legal obligations, resolve any disputes that we may have and enforce our agreements; and/or
+• to comply with our legal or regulatory obligations, resolve any disputes that we may have and enforce our agreements;

-and for any other purpose reasonably considered necessary or desirable by SmedTech in relation to the operation of our business.
+• for any other purpose reasonably necessary in connection with the operation of our business.

 When we may disclose your personal information

-• government and regulatory authorities and other organisations, as required or authorised by law;
+• other parties where required or authorised by law.

 Contacting us about privacy